mjumbewu/icathack-site/hackathon.md

 ### Judging

-Final judging will take place the week of 17 December.
+Final judging will take place the week of 31 January, 2013.
 In order to be elligible for a prize in this round:

 * The source for your project must be publicly available on a service such as